firebase/quickstart-ios/functions/README.md

 });
 ```
 - Run on a local machine
-To let the Quickstart run on a local machine, you can [Emulate execution of your functions](https://firebase.google.com/docs/functions/get-started#emulate-execution-of-your-functions)
+To let the quickstart run on a local machine, you can [Emulate execution of your functions](https://firebase.google.com/docs/functions/get-started#emulate-execution-of-your-functions)
 locally by adding a flag `-D EMULATOR` to the `Other Swift Flags` under the
 `Build Settings`.

 - Run in production
 Once functions are [deployed to a production environment](https://firebase.google.com/docs/functions/get-started#deploy-functions-to-a-production-environment),
-the Functions Quickstart can just build and run without additional settings to
+the Functions quickstart can just build and run without additional settings to
 connect to a Firebase project.
 Remember to remove the `-D EMULATOR` flag if you
-run the Quickstart through an emulator before.
+ran the quickstart through an emulator before.

 Support
 -------